insect-biome-atlas/happ/README.md

 ### Chimera detection

+> [!IMPORTANT]
+>
-> [!IMPORTANT] Please note that running the chimera filtering on your input data
+> Running the chimera filtering on your input data may in some cases result in
->may in some cases result in taxa with 0 sequences.
-The workflow cannot take
+>taxa with 0 sequences.
+The workflow cannot take this into account and will fail
->this into account and will fail in downstream steps.
-We therefore recommend to
+>in downstream steps.
+We therefore recommend to **first** run the chimera
->**first** run the chimera filtering step by using `chimera_filtering` as a
->target to snakemake, _e.g._:
+>filtering step by using `chimera_filtering` as a target to snakemake, _e.g._:
 >
 >```commandline
 >pixi run chimera_filtering